Echo545/tour-housing-map/readme.md

 ## Technical Details

-I designed the page with [Bootstrap studio](https://bootstrapstudio.io/) andmaking the  call to the Maps API with [Netlify](https://www.netlify.com/).
+I designed the page with [Bootstrap studio](https://bootstrapstudio.io/) and making the  call to the Maps API with [Netlify](https://www.netlify.com/).

 The code which runs on the netlify backend is located in ```netlify/functions/```